 The algorithm for computing the OTC distance is through the policy iteration on an average-cost Markov Decision Process \citep{o2022optimal}.
 Although the policy iteration terminates in a finite number of iterations, as far as we know, this number does not have a reasonable bound (except of the obvious upper bound of \(n_\text{actions} ^ {n_\text{states}}\) of the number of possible policies)\looseness-1

 This all together motivates us to seek for a distance that can be computed via a stable iterative algorithm which can provably converge faster than the one for the WL distance.

-\paragraph{Differentiation.} To the best of our knowledge, there is no known way of computing the derivative of those two distances with respect to the input Markov chains and cost functions.
-Although the WL distance can be formulated as a fixed point to a certain map, this map does not have the desired contracting property to guarantee uniqueness of fixed points, let alone smoothness of fixed points.
+\paragraph{Differentiation.} To the best of our knowledge, there is no known way to compute the derivative of those two distances with respect to input Markov chains and cost functions.
+Although the WL distance can be formulated as a fixed point to a certain map, this map lacks the desired contracting property to guarantee uniqueness and smoothness of fixed points.
 For the OTC distance, {differentiating it seems to be even more challenging.} Further we are not aware of any way to formulate the OTC distance to a Banach fixed point and thus our strategy for differentiating the discounted WL distance to be introduced (in \sectionref{differentiation}) does not apply to differentiate the OTC distance.